 There is one more important matter that you need to know about airplane seat belt extenders: they are not the same.
 Most airline companies these days use the same type of seat belt extender.

 However, there are also some that use a different type of seat belt extender.
-Especially if there is a huge possibility that you will use different airlines when traveling, it’s a good idea for you to purchase what are referred to as type A universal airplane seat belt extender.
+Especially if there is a huge possibility that you will use different airlines when traveling, it’s a good idea for you to purchase what are referred to as type A universal airplane seat belt extenders.

 Conclusion and Recommendations